Gundersen Health System has a longstanding tradition of excellence in patient care, medical education, research, and community service.

 - Participant satisfaction

-- Our CME leadership regularly interacts with the Gundersen Chief Quality Officer, to select subject material that will enhance our organization’s ongoing efforts to improve measures of physician performance.
-The Chief Quality Officer also serves as a member of the CME committee.
+Our CME leadership regularly interacts with the Quality, Efficiency, and Safety Department, to select subject material that will enhance our organization’s ongoing efforts to improve measures of physician performance.